New ‘Southern Charm’ Court Docs In Thomas Ravenel Civil Case Shows The Nanny Means Business

 Lawyer Ryan C. Andrews of the Charleston law firm of Cobb, Dill & Hammett updated his court filing to allege that while Ravenel is the person who assaulted his client, there was also recklessness and careless behavior on behalf of the network and corporate entities behind the Bravo show Southern Charm.

-Throughout the twenty page filing, the words “careless and reckless” appear over and over again in reference to alcohol and substance abuse, particularly on behalf of Ravenel.
+Throughout the 20-page filing, the words “careless and reckless” appear over and over again in reference to alcohol and substance abuse, particularly on behalf of Ravenel.

 “That in or about January 2015, upon Defendant Ravenel’s return to Defendant Ravenel’s Residence, Plaintiff (Nanny Dawn) was the victim of an unwanted careless and reckless physical act and the hands of Defendant Ravenel.”